voxsim/knowledge/web/html/dom.md

 - Node.DOCUMENT_FRAGMENT_NODE == 11
 - Node.NOTATION_NODE == 12

+So document.getElementById("test") can only return one node and it's guaranteed to be an element (a specific type of node).
+Because of that it just returns the element rather than a list.

+Since document.getElementsByClassName("para") can return more than one object, the designers chose to return a nodeList because that's the data type they created for a list of more than one node.
+Since these can only be elements (only elements typically have a class name), it's technically a nodeList that only has nodes of type element in it and the designers could have made a differently named collection that was an elementList, but they chose to use just one type of collection whether it had only elements in it or not.

 ## Bubbling
 It means that the event is given to the target, and then its parent, and then its paretnt, and so on until the event is canceled.
 To cancel propagation call `stopPropagation()`.
 To prevent default action (e.g. submiting a form) call `preventDefault()`.